ZeusSoftIngBueroBauer/ZSQtLib/Doc/mainBuildInstructions.md

 **Generator: Visual Studio 16 (2019)**

-First change working directory to where this CMakeList file is located ("./ZSQtLib/Make").
+First change the working directory to where this CMakeList file is located ("./ZSQtLib/Make").

 To generate, build and install a release build with x64 platform use the following commands: